htcf/docs/docs/software/rstudio/index.md

 ## Building and Installing

-Note: The Spack `rstudio` package is the **Destop Version** of rstudio and is **NOT** for use on the HTCF.

 !!!Warning
     Compiling rstudo requires large amounts of RAM.
 When setting up the Slurm jobs be sure to include:

         --mem-per-cpu=12G --cpus-per-task=<NUM>

-    in the Slurm parameters.

-    *More than 1 CPU will make the building faster but could cause longer waiting in the queue.*
+    in the Slurm parameters. (*More than 1 CPU will make the building faster but could cause longer waiting in the queue.*)

     Also, be sure to tell Spack how many CPUs are available: